 The case was first heard by the Vice Chancellor in May 1964.
-However, Carter reported to the Shadow Senate that ‘it would be difficult to sustain a claim for [a new medical school] to be established in Lancaster, if only because the necessary hospital resources were not available in the area at the present time’.37 Despite these misgivings, the Vice Chancellor himself offered a confidential memorandum before the University Senate in January 1965 suggesting just such a proposal.
-This proposal noted the centrality of Dr Patrick Byrne, an influential GP working in Milnthorpe,38, 39 as secretary to a local committee which had promoted the idea of a medical school ‘for some time’.
-Whilst noting that during private discussions with the Ministry they conceded that ‘there is a strong case for siting one in the north-west’, the memorandum commented that the UGC favoured ‘places where there is a single large hospital, or complex of hospitals, close to the university’.
-Carter was also convinced about ‘new ideas about medical education’ being central to the university case.40 On the one hand, this circumvented Manchester RHB’s policy of locating specialist services at Preston which weighed against them.41 On the other hand, this also mirrored similar claims made by Keele University.
-Crucially, the memorandum also mentioned support from consultants in both Wigan and Preston.40 Backing was also assured within the University of Lancaster, particularly among allied scientific subjects, but emphatically from the Senate.42
+However, Carter reported to the Shadow Senate that ‘it would be difficult to sustain a claim for [a new medical school] to be established in Lancaster, if only because the necessary hospital resources were not available in the area at the present time’.33 Despite these misgivings, he offered a memorandum before the University Senate in January 1965 with support from Dr Patrick Byrne, an influential and progressive local GP.34 The Ministry had already conceded that ‘there is a strong case for siting [a new medical school] in the north-west’ during private discussions with Carter, although the memorandum commented that the UGC (Universities Grants Committee) favoured ‘places where there is a single large hospital, or complex of hospitals, close to the university’.
+Carter was also convinced about ‘new ideas about medical education’ being central to the case.35 On the one hand, this circumvented Manchester RHB’s policy of concentrating specialist services at Preston and on the other, this mirrored similar claims made by Keele University.
+Backing was also forthcoming from the University of Lancaster, particularly among allied scientific subjects, as well as Wigan and Preston HMCs.35, 36

-The final proposal submitted to the Royal Commission on Medical Education showed none of these uncertainties.
-‘North Lancashire urgently requires a medical school’, it began, suggesting that ‘the benefit lies in the improvement of the standard of the hospital, general practitioner and public health services in the area’.
-However, mindful of the ageing nature of Lancaster’s neglected hospital capital for the purposes of medical education, the proposal outlined that teaching would occur at Lancaster, Blackpool, and the clinical specialisms available at Preston.
-This would total more than 2,400 acute medical beds, overlooking the mental health ones from the original case which constituted the bulk of Lancaster and Kendal HMCs.
-Seeking to counteract what they knew to be criticisms from the UGC, the University of Lancaster argued that the ‘use of several hospitals is not only possible but positively desirable’, and of benefit to the quality and quantity of services offered in towns across Lancashire.
-Highlighting the radical medical curriculum, the proposal noted that
+The final proposal submitted to the Royal Commission showed none of these uncertainties.
+‘North Lancashire urgently requires a medical school’, it opened, suggesting that ‘the benefit lies in the improvement of the standard of the hospital, general practitioner and public health services in the area’.
+However, mindful of the neglected condition of Lancaster’s hospitals, the proposal outlined that teaching would occur at Lancaster, Blackpool, and Preston which would provide more than 2,400 acute medical beds for teaching.
+Anticipating the UGC’s criticisms, the proposal argued that the ‘use of several hospitals is not only possible but positively desirable’, and of benefit to services across Lancashire.
+Highlighting the radical medical curriculum, the proposal noted that:

 Medicine is both an art and a science, and both strands must be interwoven throughout the course.
 Happily the outlook of the science departments at Lancaster is friendly to the mixing of rigorous scientific training with the development of a common-sense approach to practical problems which have to be solved without delay.

-The proposal concluded by alluding to earlier efforts to obtain regional status, suggesting that both the necessary population and medical facilities were already available and underused.43
+It concluded by alluding to earlier efforts at regionalisation, suggesting that the necessary ‘clinical material’ and medical facilities were available and underused.37

-The proposal from the University of Lancaster spoke to the intersecting issues of medical education, workforce inequalities and hierarchical regionalism which had shaped the peripheral character of Lancashire and Westmorland’s nationalised health services since 1948.
-It reflected near unanimous clinical backing among the consultant corps in Barrow, Kendal, Lancaster, Preston, Blackpool, Blackburn, Burnley and Wigan; extensive civic support; and financial backing.
-The proposal offered a set of concrete proposals which addressed the specific organisational and geographical circumstances which prevailed in the region yet spoke meaningfully to wider changes in national health and education policies.
-Yet the proposal was rejected almost out of hand.
+Medical education, workforce inequalities and hierarchical regionalism which shaped Lancashire and Westmorland’s nationalised health services since 1948 were at the centre of the proposal by the University of Lancaster, reflecting near unanimous backing among Lancashire’s consultant corps, civic support, and financial commitment.
+The proposal offered a set of concrete proposals which addressed the specific organisational and geographical circumstances prevailing in the region and in step with national policy changes.
+Yet it was rejected almost out of hand.
 Why?

 REJECTING RADICALISM